-Coronavirus Follow current Government and NHS guidance

-(symptoms on isolation and testing.
-This can differ

-or a positive between Wales, England, Scotland and Ireland.

-test)

-Vomiting or 48 hours after the symptoms have stopped

-diarrhoea

-Chickenpox When all the spots have crusted over - usually

-five days after they first appeared

-Impetigo 48 hours after starting prescription medication,

-or when the patches have crusted over if they

-aren't taking medication

-Scarlet 24 hours after starting antibiotics, or two weeks

-fever after the symptoms start, if they aren't taking

-medication

-Hand, foot As long as your child is feeling unwell - there's

-and mouth no need to wait until the blisters heal

-Measles At least four days after the rash develops

-Scables 24 hours after the first treatment.

-Shingles When the last blister has scabbed - usually 10 to

-14 days after they first appear

-Flu Five days
+Coronavirus (symptoms or a positive test) Follow current Government and NHS guidance on isolation and testing.
+This can differ between Wales , England , Scotland and Ireland .
+Vomiting or diarrhoea 48 hours after the symptoms have stopped Chickenpox When all the spots have crusted over - usually five days after they first appeared Impetigo 48 hours after starting prescription medication, or when the patches have crusted over if they aren't taking medication Scarlet fever 24 hours after starting antibiotics, or two weeks after the symptoms start, if they aren't taking medication Hand, foot and mouth As long as your child is feeling unwell - there's no need to wait until the blisters heal Measles At least four days after the rash develops Scabies 24 hours after the first treatment Shingles When the last blister has scabbed - usually 10 to 14 days after they first appear Flu Five days